personal rights of citizens protected by the United States Constitution

 the values and beliefs of the world that are learned and shared by members of society

-a person who moves out or leaves a country to settle permanently in another one
+a person who leaves their country to settle permanently in another one

-people who share a common cultural background, ancestry, and language
+people who share a cultural background, ancestry, and language

 rights and freedoms of which all people are entitled